RakibulHasanRatul/dhaka-house-rent-predictor/readme.md

 I initially used `polars` for data and considered `streamlit` for UI, until I realized they pulled in heavy dependencies like `numpy`.
 So I ditched them.
 I rewrote the data loading logic using `csv`, built my own matrix operations, and crafted the frontend using pure HTML, Tailwind, and JS — no frameworks, no fluff.

-This wasn’t just about coding — it was about **learning by building**.
+This project wasn’t just about writing code — it was about **deeply learning through deliberate construction.**

 ## How to Run?